-Jake Niceley, Program Chair – Jake began his career in as a musician and actor in 1977 and has become one of the most sought-after recording studio designers and engineers in the nation.
+Jake Niceley, Department Assistant Chair – Jake began his career in as a musician and actor in 1977 and has become one of the most sought-after recording studio designers and engineers in the nation.
 For more than 20 years, he co-owned and operated recording studios in Branson, MO, Peoria, IL, and Nashville, TN, including the famed Woodland Studios, Seventeen Grand Recording and The Love Shack, where he worked with some of country music’s biggest stars.
 He is a two-time winner of the prestigious Surround Music Awards and winner of the New Orleans Off Beat Magazine Album of the Year award for the short film “Deacon John’s Jump Blues.”
 Jake’s personal engineering credits include projects for Alabama, Take 6, Orleans, Bela Fleck, Jill Sobule, Collin Raye, Mindy McCready, The Osmond Brothers, Randy Travis, Roy Clark, Andy Williams, Pat Boone and more.
 He also has earned nearly a dozen television and film credits for soundtrack recordings, including Men Seeking Women (Showtime), Loretta Lynn (King Of The Hill, Fox), The Water Boy (Touchstone Films), Donna Summer (McDonalds), and Emmylou Harris (A&E).

 Bryan Bassett, Adjunct Professor – Bryan is a founding member of the ’70’s CBS/Epic recording artist Wild Cherry, whose hits included the number one single "Play That Funky Music."
 He also has worked as a guitarist and songwriter for Molly Hatchet and Foghat.
 He is the winner of three gold records, two platinum records, an American Music Award and two Grammy nominations.
 He also was the first recording and mixing engineer at Sanford, FL’s, Kingsnake Studios, working for record labels that included Alligator, Ichiban, Malico, Rounder and others specializing in Blues and American Roots music.
 Bryan currently is serving his second term on the Board of Governors for the National Academy of Recording Arts and Sciences Florida Chapter.